hwdbk/synology-scripts/ea-file-bundle-handling/README.md

 The most useful xattr for me is the **`com.apple.metadata:_kMDItemUserTags`**, which is the xattr in which the user tags are stored (both the 'old-style' labels (Finder colours) and the custom Tags.
 See the directory with tools for handling extended attributes and Finder tags.

+`cleanup_SynoFiles`

+After using the Synology NAS for a while, I found out that it stored literally thousands of files that don't really contribute in a functional way.
+These files were sometimes left behind after an incomplete cleanup or delete, but are mostly created through Finder extended attributes and resource forks (actually, that's where the pollution started a long time ago).
+It results in every regular file having *at least* two additional sidecar files associated with it, and sometimes more.
+It does slow down the system, hence this script to get rid of them.

+The script scans for and cleans a directory for any extraneous `@Syno` sidecar files.
+With 'extraneous', I mean:
+- the 'stray' (extraneous) `@SynoEAStream` and `@SynoResource` files, i.e. files that don't have a parent (regular) file.
+- any subdirectories *inside* the `@eaDir` directories (these are used by Synology to store picture previews (Photo Station), `SYNO_DTIME` delete timestamps (when using the Trash), and other paraphernalia).
+- the 'bogus' `@SynoEAStream` and `@SynoResource` files ('bogus' means the files don't have any of the meaningful xattrs listed in xattrs.lst, as discussed above).
+- when deleting, it also cleans up any empty `@eaDir` directories that are left behind.
+When used with `-l`, it just lists the extraneous files on stdout, and does not delete anything.